727800350/note/latex/computer/debug.md

 ==26866==    by 0x4E3DE1D: ??? (in /usr/lib64/libpcap.so.1.5.3)
 ```
 The name ??? is used if the file name and/or function name could not be determined from debugging information.
-If most of the entries have the form ???:??? the program probably wasn’t compiled with -g.
+If most of the entries have the form ???:??? the program probably wasn't compiled with -g.
 包括库的函数

 ## Scheduling and Multi-Thread Performance
 Threaded programs are fully supported.
 Valgrind **serialises execution** so that only one (kernel) thread is running at a time.
 but it does mean that threaded apps never use more than one CPU simultaneously, even if you have a multiprocessor or multicore machine.
-Valgrind doesn’t schedule the threads itself.
+Valgrind doesn't schedule the threads itself.
 It merely ensures that only one thread runs at once, using a simple locking scheme.
 The actual thread scheduling remains under control of the OS kernel.
 This is both because Valgrind is serialising the threads, and because the code runs so much slower than normal.
 if you have some kind of concurrency, critical race, locking, or similar, bugs.